 Many lifetime mortgage and home reversion providers are members of the Equity Release Council.
-Under the Council's 'statement of principles', members agree to treat customers fairly and always act in their best interests.
+Under their 'overarching principles,' members agree to treat customers fairly and always act in their best interests.

-You must be provided with fair, simple and complete information about a plan, including a clear explanation of its benefits and limitations and your obligations under the contract.
+You must be provided with fair, simple and complete information about a product, including a clear explanation of its benefits and limitations and your obligations under the contract.

-You must be given a written suitability report which explains why the adviser believes that equity release is suitable for you and why the particular product being recommended suits your individual circumstances.
+You must be given a suitability report, ideally in writing, explaining why the adviser believes that equity release is suitable for you and why the particular product being recommended suits your individual circumstances.